Introduction and Lore

 Like all other Cities of Sigmar Shieldbands warbands, Greywater Fastness has access to four unique abilities, as well as six abilities shared with the rest of the Shieldbands:

-- Greywater Welcome (Double, Everyone) In the first battle round, this fighter makes a bonus ranged attack action.
+- Greywater Welcome (Double, Everyone): Only on the first battle round, you can make a bonus missile attack.

 Which Fighters are best for the Greywater Fastness Warband?